2ndsleep/2ndsleep.github.io/_posts/basics/azure_intro/explainers/2023-12-08-landing-zones.md

 ## What Is an Azure Landing Zone (but like, for real)?

 A cloud landing zone is some kind of location where you put your cloud resources that will ensure your resources will be configured the way you want them.
-It differs for each cloud environment, but in Azure it's a subscription.
+It differs for each cloud provider, but in Azure a landing zone is a subscription.
 This subscription has configurations applied to it so that your resources will automatically have the settings, features, or restrictions that you want.
 Each landing zone is a different subscription that may have different configurations applied to it.

 The goal here is to ensure that your resources are configured the way you want without having to remember to configure them or to make sure that someone doesn't make a change that you don't want.
 Here are some examples of what your landing zone may do.